ArcidesFerrao/ousadia-draft/README.md

 # Ousadia Store Web Application

 Welcome to the Ousadia Store web application!
 This project is an e-commerce platform designed to sell T-shirts, Shorts, and Caps (Bonés) with free delivery within Maputo, Mozambique.
-Built with modern web technologies, the application includes features for both customers and administrators.
+Built with modern web technologies, the application includes customer and administrator features.

 ## Features